 The thick border of the lug sole creeping up on the upper helps keep the leather from getting easily scuffed.
 Have I scuffed them a bit, yes, but it's minimal.
 The leather is thick and high quality, which is why it's holding up so well.

 Although Taos Crave boots come in a slew of colors, this all-black pair is the only one that is waterproof.
-Worth noting that the waterproofing is just until seam at the ankles, so don't go stepping in foot-deep puddles!
+Worth noting that the waterproofing ends at the seam right above the ankles, so don't go stepping in foot-deep puddles!

 So far, I have had no issues with water coming into my boots from the soles.
 These are amazingly sealed shut, which you can see by looking at them closely.

-The outsole has great tread and grips well on all terrain.
+The outsole has excellent tread and grips well on all terrain.
 I've never slipped on any wet ground.
 Still, as I mentioned previously, I do prefer wearing my -25 degrees Celcius-proof winter boots on icy and/or snowy days!
+That's because Taos' Crave boots don't have good traction on ice.

 In terms of thermal insulation, the natural and faux leather do keep feet from getting too cold.
 As I said earlier, I can wear these boots until the dire cold sweeps over Canada.